-The sensitivity analysis in the following sections relate to the position as at March 31, 2023 and March 31, 2022.
+The sensitivity analysis in the following sections relate to the position as at March 31, 2024 and March 31, 2023.
 The sensitivity analysis has been prepared on the basis that the amount of net debt and the proportion of financial instruments in foreign currencies are all constant.
-The analysis excludes the impact of movements in market variables on the carrying values of
+The analysis excludes the impact of movements in market variables on the carrying values of gratuity and other post retirement obligations and provisions.

 The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at March eign currency payables:
+This is based on the financial assets and financial liabilities held at March 31, 2024 and March 31, 2023.